Wilko01/ESPHome/README.md

 - Once ready, download the firmware.

 #### Flasher
 Only needed for the initial firmware installation.
+Once ready the OTA can be used.
 - Download the firmware flasher at https://github.com/esphome/esphome-flasher/releases.
 - For ESP32 devices that doesn't require a FTDI, the ESP can be connected to the computer and the flasher may be run.
 For devices that need an FTDI see the next paragraph for connecting the ESP to the FTDI and the computer.
-Once connected, continue here
+Once connected, continue here.
 - Select the 'serial port' and the downloaded firmware
 - Click 'Flash ESP'
 - Some devices like the ESP32-CAM need to connect the pin 100 to GND and the reset button needs to be pressed before the flashing can proceed